 Hardwired/Wireless Hybrid Systems

 The most versatile option between hardwired and wireless systems is a hybrid combination of both.
 Most wireless systems, including the aforementioned QOLSYS IQ Panel 2, have the ability to have some hardwired devices utilized as well.
 So for those folks in the market for a security system that already have an old, hardwired system in place, a hybrid panel will accept the existing sensors.
-After replacing the existing panel and keypad(s), installers can also add additional protection to the system using wireless sensors.
+After replacing the existing panel and keypad(s), installers can also add additional equipment to the system using wireless sensors.
 It’s also not uncommon to use a hybrid panel even installing an entirely new system.
 That way a customer can take advantage of less expensive hardwired contacts in places such as a basement where it might be easy to run wires while at the same time keeping harder to reach areas secure with the use of wireless contacts.

 Control Panel to Central Station Communication